 Professors are available to answer any questions you have about the courses that they teach.
 Each of your professors has office hours, time set aside every week during the term to meet with students registered in their courses.
 Check your course outline or ask your professor for the times and locations.
-If you are seeking academic advice, contact your academic advisor or the Director of the School, Darren Kruisselbrink at darren.kruisselbrink@acadiau.ca
+If you are seeking academic advice, contact your Faculty Academic Advisor.
+All student have their Academic Advisor listed on their Profile page of the Self-Serve Portal.